Skip to main content

 Process

-1. Wash and soak rice for 2 to 3 hours or until when you touch the rice you feel the softness.
-Strain rice and spread it out on muslin cloth and let it dry for 2 to 3 hours.
+1. Wash and soak the rice for 2 to 3 hours, or until you can feel the softness when you touch it.
+Strain the rice and spread it out on a muslin cloth.
+Let it dry for 2 to 3 hours.

-2. Now wash and Soak the sesame for 1 hour and strain the water spread it out on muslin cloth or parchment paper.
+2. Now, wash and soak the sesame seeds for 1 hour, then strain the water.
+Spread the seeds out on a muslin cloth or parchment paper.
 Let it dry.

-3. Roast the sesame seeds until it starts popping or you could feel the aroma.
+3. Roast the sesame seeds until they start popping, or you can smell the aroma.

-4. Now grind the rice into a fine powder and sieve well so that no grainy feel is left.
+4. Now, grind the rice into a fine powder and sieve it well so that no grainy texture remains.

-5. Now grind the Sesame seeds, leave it coarse not powdery form.
-It is important not to make it powdery otherwise it will end the nutty texture.
+5. Now grind the Sesame seeds, leave them coarse, not powdery.
+It is important not to make it powdery, otherwise it will end the nutty texture.

 6. Now mix the sesame with gur or jaggery.

-7. In a cup take two spoons of jaggery with 4 to 5 spoons of water and start mixing.
+7. In a cup, add two spoons of jaggery and 4 to 5 spoons of water, then start mixing.

-8. In a wide bowl take the rice powder and slowly pour the jaggery mix water and make a dough.
-Careful to not put all the water at once otherwise it will difficult to make the dough, see if you require more water later.
+8. In a wide bowl, add the rice powder and slowly pour in the jaggery, mixing it with water to form a dough.
+Be careful not to add all the water at once, as this will make it challenging to make the dough; check if you require more water later.
 Make the dough soft.

-9. Take a little dough on your palm, make a ball and flatten it.
+9. Take a small amount of dough in your palm, form a ball, and then flatten it.

 10. Spread 1 or 2 teaspoons of the Jaggery and sesame filling on the flattened dough.

-11. Fold it like a half-moon shape and seal it well so that stuff won't come out.
+11. Fold it into a half-moon shape and seal it well so that the contents won't spill out.

-12. This step is optional, we can rub the xutuli pitha shape on the extra sesame seeds that always gives an extra crunch on the outer layer.
-This is optional and you can always skip it.
+12. This step is optional; we can rub the xutuli pitha shape on the extra sesame seeds, which always gives an extra crunch on the outer layer.
+This is optional, and you can skip it if you prefer.

-13. Now put the gas on medium flame and place the pan and pour the oil once it gets hot.
-Start frying the pithas until it gets golden brown.
+13. Now, place the pan on a medium flame and pour the oil once it has heated.
+Start frying the pithas until they get golden brown.

-14. Serve hot with a cup of tea or milk or your favorite drink or you can have it on its own.
+14. Serve hot with a cup of tea or milk, or your favorite beverage, or enjoy it on its own.

 Comments